Mapzone/mapzone-plugins/IDE.md

   5. Finish

 You may handle the code of the new plugin development project just like any other Eclipse plugin project, especially you can use your favourite version control system.

+## Developing

+During development you can **launch** the entire Mapzone (P4) client, including your new plugin, on your local computer.
+The automatically installed target platform contains anything you need to do so.

+## Publish the new Plugin

+Publishing a plugin means to make an entry in the global catalog of plugins so that other users can find and use it.
+You can publish your plugin whenever you think it is ready for prime time.
+In order to update the name or description and/or the plugin itself you can re-publish at any time.

+### Steps by step

+  1. Right click project -> mapzone.io -> Publish Plugin...
+  2. Login to your mapzone.io account
+  4. Specify Plugin name and description for the global catalog of all Plugins
+  5. Optionally check "Export new version of the plugin"
+  6. Finish